Aykahshi/joker_state/README.md

 ### 📢 RingCueMaster: Event Bus System

-A type-safe event bus for communication between components:
+A type-safe event bus for communication between parts of your app:

 ```dart
 // Define event types